ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 1. **Machine Translation**:
    - Transforms sentences from one language to another.
-   - Example: Google's Translate uses transformer-based models.
+   - Example: Google's Translate uses transformer-based models [96].

 2. **Text Generation**:
    - Generates coherent and contextually relevant text.
-   - Example: GPT (Generative Pre-trained Transformer).
+   - Example: GPT (Generative Pre-trained Transformer) [97].

 3. **Text Classification**:
-   - Sentiment analysis, spam detection, or topic categorization.
+   - Sentiment analysis, spam detection, or topic categorization [98].

 4. **Question Answering**:
-   - Models like BERT and T5 extract answers from a given context.
+   - Models like BERT and T5 extract answers from a given context [99].

 5. **Speech and Vision**:
-   - Applied in speech recognition and vision tasks, such as Vision Transformers (ViTs).
+   - Applied in speech recognition and vision tasks, such as Vision Transformers (ViTs) [100].

 ---

 ## Limitations

 1. **Computational Expense**:
-   - Requires significant memory and computational power, especially for long sequences.
+   - Requires significant memory and computational power, especially for long sequences [101].
 2. **Training Data**:
-   - Needs large datasets to achieve high performance.
+   - Needs large datasets to achieve high performance [102].
 3. **Interpretability**:
-   - Understanding how attention weights contribute to predictions can be challenging.
+   - Understanding how attention weights contribute to predictions can be challenging [103].

 ---

----

 # AI Architecture for Different Data Modalities

 Choosing the right AI architecture depends on the **type of data modality** (e.g., text, image, audio, video, etc.), the **size of the dataset**, and the specific task.
-Selecting an appropriate model ensures efficient processing, high accuracy, and optimal performance for the task at hand.
+Selecting an appropriate model ensures efficient processing, high accuracy, and optimal performance for the task at hand [104].

 ---

 ## Key Considerations When Picking the Right Model

 1. **Data Modality**:
-   - Different types of data (text, image, audio, etc.) require specialized architectures tailored to their structure and characteristics.
+   - Different types of data (text, image, audio, etc.) require specialized architectures tailored to their structure and characteristics [105].

 2. **Data Size**:
    - The volume of available data influences the choice of architecture.
-Larger datasets benefit from more complex models, while smaller datasets require simpler or pre-trained models to avoid overfitting.
+Larger datasets benefit from more complex models, while smaller datasets require simpler or pre-trained models to avoid overfitting [106].

 3. **Task Type**:
-   - Classification, regression, generation, segmentation, and detection tasks often have specialized model architectures.
+   - Classification, regression, generation, segmentation, and detection tasks often have specialized model architectures [107].

 4. **Hardware and Resource Constraints**:
-   - Some architectures are computationally expensive, requiring GPUs or TPUs, while others are lightweight and suitable for edge devices.
+   - Some architectures are computationally expensive, requiring GPUs or TPUs, while others are lightweight and suitable for edge devices [108].

 5. **Real-Time vs. Batch Processing**:
-   - Real-time applications require models optimized for low latency, while batch processing allows for heavier models with longer computation times.
+   - Real-time applications require models optimized for low latency, while batch processing allows for heavier models with longer computation times [109].

 ---

 ## Data Modalities and Suitable Architectures

 ### 1. **Text (Natural Language Processing)**
 - **Common Use Cases**:
-  - Sentiment analysis, text classification, language translation, summarization, and question answering.
+  - Sentiment analysis, text classification, language translation, summarization, and question answering [116].

 - **Recommended Models**:
   1. **Small Datasets**:
-     - Pre-trained embeddings like Word2Vec, GloVe, or FastText.
+     - Pre-trained embeddings like Word2Vec, GloVe, or FastText [117].
-     - Traditional models like Logistic Regression or SVM with TF-IDF features.
+     - Traditional models like Logistic Regression or SVM with TF-IDF features [118].
   2. **Moderate to Large Datasets**:
-     - RNNs (Recurrent Neural Networks) or LSTMs for sequential data.
+     - RNNs (Recurrent Neural Networks) or LSTMs for sequential data [119].
-     - Transformers (e.g., BERT, GPT) for contextual understanding and generative tasks.
+     - Transformers (e.g., BERT, GPT) for contextual understanding and generative tasks [120].
   3. **Low-Resource Scenarios**:
-     - Distilled models like DistilBERT or MobileBERT for efficient inference.
+     - Distilled models like DistilBERT or MobileBERT for efficient inference [121].

 ---

 ### 2. **Images (Computer Vision)**
 - **Common Use Cases**:
-  - Image classification, object detection, image segmentation, and super-resolution.
+  - Image classification, object detection, image segmentation, and super-resolution [122].

 - **Recommended Models**:
   1. **Small Datasets**:
-     - Transfer learning with pre-trained models like VGG, ResNet, or EfficientNet.
+     - Transfer learning with pre-trained models like VGG, ResNet, or EfficientNet [123].
-     - Data augmentation techniques to artificially increase the dataset size.
+     - Data augmentation techniques to artificially increase the dataset size [124].
   2. **Moderate to Large Datasets**:
-     - Convolutional Neural Networks (CNNs) like ResNet, EfficientNet, or DenseNet.
+     - Convolutional Neural Networks (CNNs) like ResNet, EfficientNet, or DenseNet [125].
-     - Vision Transformers (ViTs) for state-of-the-art performance on large datasets.
+     - Vision Transformers (ViTs) for state-of-the-art performance on large datasets [126].
   3. **Real-Time Applications**:
-     - Lightweight models like MobileNet or SqueezeNet for edge devices.
+     - Lightweight models like MobileNet or SqueezeNet for edge devices [127].

 ---

 ### 3. **Audio**
 - **Common Use Cases**:
-  - Speech recognition, sound classification, and music generation.
+  - Speech recognition, sound classification, and music generation [128].

 - **Recommended Models**:
   1. **Small Datasets**:
-     - Traditional feature-based models using MFCCs (Mel-Frequency Cepstral Coefficients) and SVMs or Random Forests.
+     - Traditional feature-based models using MFCCs (Mel-Frequency Cepstral Coefficients) and SVMs or Random Forests [129].
   2. **Moderate to Large Datasets**:
-     - RNNs, GRUs, or LSTMs for sequential audio processing.
+     - RNNs, GRUs, or LSTMs for sequential audio processing [130].
-     - Transformers like Wav2Vec and Whisper for state-of-the-art audio transcription.
+     - Transformers like Wav2Vec and Whisper for state-of-the-art audio transcription [131].
   3. **Real-Time Applications**:
-     - Lightweight architectures optimized for low latency, such as RNN variants.
+     - Lightweight architectures optimized for low latency, such as RNN variants [132].

 ---

 ### 4. **Video**
 - **Common Use Cases**:
-  - Action recognition, video summarization, and object tracking.
+  - Action recognition, video summarization, and object tracking [133].

 - **Recommended Models**:
   1. **Small Datasets**:
-     - Extract frame-level features using CNNs or transfer learning and feed them into an RNN or LSTM.
+     - Extract frame-level features using CNNs or transfer learning and feed them into an RNN or LSTM [134].
   2. **Moderate to Large Datasets**:
-     - 3D CNNs like C3D for spatiotemporal feature extraction.
+     - 3D CNNs like C3D for spatiotemporal feature extraction [135].
-     - Transformers like TimeSformer for advanced temporal analysis.
+     - Transformers like TimeSformer for advanced temporal analysis [136].
   3. **Real-Time Applications**:
-     - Lightweight architectures with frame skipping or reduced temporal resolution.
+     - Lightweight architectures with frame skipping or reduced temporal resolution [137].

 ---

 ### 5. **Tabular Data**
 - **Common Use Cases**:
-  - Predictive modeling, classification, and regression tasks in domains like finance, healthcare, and retail.
+  - Predictive modeling, classification, and regression tasks in domains like finance, healthcare, and retail [138].

 - **Recommended Models**:
   1. **Small Datasets**:
-     - Decision Trees, Random Forests, Gradient Boosting (e.g., XGBoost, LightGBM).
+     - Decision Trees, Random Forests, Gradient Boosting (e.g., XGBoost, LightGBM) [139].
   2. **Moderate to Large Datasets**:
-     - TabNet (deep learning-based).
+     - TabNet (deep learning-based) [140].
-     - Gradient boosting models like CatBoost or LightGBM.
+     - Gradient boosting models like CatBoost or LightGBM [141].
   3. **Low-Resource Scenarios**:
-     - Logistic Regression or simpler tree-based models for efficiency.
+     - Logistic Regression or simpler tree-based models for efficiency [142].

 ---

 ### 6. **Multimodal Data**
 - **Common Use Cases**:
-  - Tasks combining multiple modalities, such as text and images (e.g., visual question answering, image captioning).
+  - Tasks combining multiple modalities, such as text and images (e.g., visual question answering, image captioning) [143].

 - **Recommended Models**:
   1. **Small Datasets**:
-     - Pre-trained models with fine-tuning for each modality (e.g., ResNet for images, BERT for text).
+     - Pre-trained models with fine-tuning for each modality (e.g., ResNet for images, BERT for text) [144].
   2. **Moderate to Large Datasets**:
-     - Multimodal Transformers (e.g., CLIP, DALL-E).
+     - Multimodal Transformers (e.g., CLIP, DALL-E) [145].
-     - Late or early fusion models combining embeddings from different modalities.
+     - Late or early fusion models combining embeddings from different modalities [146].
   3. **Advanced Applications**:
-     - Generative models like Stable Diffusion for text-to-image tasks.
+     - Generative models like Stable Diffusion for text-to-image tasks [147].

 ---

 ## General Guidelines for Model Selection

 1. **Small Datasets**:
-   - Use pre-trained models with fine-tuning to leverage transfer learning.
+   - Use pre-trained models with fine-tuning to leverage transfer learning [148].
-   - Apply regularization techniques (dropout, weight decay) to avoid overfitting.
+   - Apply regularization techniques (dropout, weight decay) to avoid overfitting [149].

 2. **Large Datasets**:
-   - Train custom architectures or fine-tune advanced models like Transformers.
+   - Train custom architectures or fine-tune advanced models like Transformers [150].
-   - Consider hardware capabilities to balance training time and cost.
+   - Consider hardware capabilities to balance training time and cost [151].

 3. **Resource-Constrained Scenarios**:
-   - Opt for lightweight models like MobileNet, DistilBERT, or TinyML architectures.
+   - Opt for lightweight models like MobileNet, DistilBERT, or TinyML architectures [152].

 4. **Real-Time Requirements**:
-   - Prioritize low-latency models with optimized inference speeds.
+   - Prioritize low-latency models with optimized inference speeds [153].

----

 ## References